yurikoval/omniauth-slack/README.md

 [Sign in with Slack](https://api.slack.com/docs/sign-in-with-slack) and [Add to Slack](https://api.slack.com/docs/slack-button) approval flows.

-This Gem supports Slack "classic" apps and tokens as well as "new" Workspace apps and tokens.
+This Gem supports Slack "classic" apps and tokens as well as the developerpreview of [Workspace apps and tokens](https://api.slack.com/workspace-apps-preview).

 ## Before You Begin